alfonsomiguelcruz/pgc_btip_topone/README.md

 ## Execution
 ### Goal 01: Is topology robust to noise and sparse genomic samples?
+Before generating the sequences, ensure that the software `ms` is inside this directory.
+To generate the simulated sequences, run the command on your terminal:

+`./popgensims.sh`

+to generate simulated sequences at differing values of mutation and recombination rates, and number of samples.
+The output of the simulated sequences are found at the [simseq](inputs/simseq/) folder.
+Once the sequences have been generated, the plots can now be created.

 The script `goal_one_plots.py` uses simulated sequence data to produce the plots necessary to answer this question.

 To execute the script, simply execute `python goal_one_plots.py` on your command line with any of the following arguments: